-Congenital heart disease is a problem with the heart’s structure and function that occurred at birth.
-It can describe a number of different problems affecting the heart.
+Congenital heart disease is an abnormality of the heart’s structure and function present at birth.
+It can describe a number of different conditions affecting the heart.
 It is the most common type of birth defect in the United States and causes more deaths in the first year of life than any other type of birth defect.
 Advances in diagnosis and treatment of congenital heart disease, including surgical and interventional catheterization techniques, have saved many lives, and today there are over one million adults living with congenital heart disease in the United States.

 Using a multidisciplinary approach, Deborah physicians evaluate both the physical limitations of the disease and psychosocial issues as well as reproductive and genetic issues.
 Each patient undergoes a detailed diagnostic work-up, which may include the following tests: